 It all comes down to trust.
 In this industry, reputation is everything.
 Once an operator loses its reputation for security, it’s gone forever.

 The good news is it’s fairly easy to avoid online betting scams.
-Stick to popular and well established betting sites, read our reviews, and you’ll have a safe experience.
-A few basic precautions will take you a long ways.
+Stick to popular and well-established betting sites, read our reviews, and you’ll have a safe experience.
+A few basic precautions will take you a long way.

 Looking for safe betting sites?
 Any listed here fit the bill.
 We’ve worked with these recommended betting sites for years and experienced gamblers agree: these are the safest betting sites in the industry.

 One of our guiding principles with this website is to earn our readers’ trust.
 We do that by making responsible, dependable, and safe recommendations.